-18.2 derivitive children
+22.2 derivitive children

-''' class circuitpython_nrf24101.fake_ble.TemperatureServiceData Bases: circuitpython_nrf24101.fake_ble.ServiceData '''
+class circuitpython_nrf24101.fake_ble.TemperatureServiceData Bases: circuitpython nrf24101.fake ble.ServiceData class circuitpython_nrf24101.fake_ble.BatteryServiceData

 This derivitive of the ServiceData class can be used to represent temperature data values as a float value.

 This class's data attribute accepts a float value as input and returns a bytes object that conforms to the Bluetooth Health Thermometer Measurement format as defined in the GATT Specifications Supplement.